SammyShaw/SammyShaw.github.io/_posts/_2024-10-11-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
-However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
+ABC Grocery hired a market research consultancy to append market level customer loyalty information to their database, but they could only tag about half of ABC's clients.

-The overall aim of this work is to accurately predict the *loyalty score* for those customers who could not be tagged, enabling our client a clear understanding of true customer loyalty, regardless of total spend volume - and allowing for more accurate and relevant customer tracking, targeting, and communications.
+Our overall goal here is to accurately predict the loyalty scores for those remaning customers, enabling our client a clear understanding of true customer loyalty for more accurate and relevant customer tracking, targeting, and communications.

-To achieve this, we looked to build out a predictive model that will find relationships between customer metrics and *loyalty score* for those customers who were tagged, and use this to predict the loyalty score metric for those who were not.
+To do so, we will build out a predictive model that will find relationships between customer metrics and loyalty scores for those customers who were tagged, and use this to predict the loyalty score metric for those who were not.
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *loyalty score*, appending on the dependent variable, and separating out those who did and did not have this dependent variable present.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+After cleaning and processing our data, including subsetting the customers for whom we need to predict scores, we test three regression modelling approaches, namely:

 * Linear Regression
 * Decision Tree